skyvers/Aged-care/readme.md

 # 3. No-code Development

+In this section, we will go through the development of the agedCare application and will cover information about the Skyve framework and Skyve foundry in detail.

+This section also covers how to create and add different documents: Patient, Assessments, and Facility in the agedCare application and how to deploy an application in foundr

 ### 1. Getting Started

 Before continuing with our tutorial, there are some pages you may want to visit:

-- [What is Skyve?](https://skyve.org/what-is-skyve) - Will answer what [Skyve](https://skyve.org) is, and how it will be useful in your Enterprise Application Development.
+- [What is Skyve?](https://skyve.org/what-is-skyve) - Skyve is a framework used to build attractive, secure, and scalable application with rich features and mobility.
+For more detail what [Skyve](https://skyve.org) is, and how it will be useful in your Enterprise Application Development visit our [Skyve](https://skyve.org/) page.

 - [Getting Started](https://skyve.org/getting-started) - Will help give you some ideas on how to start with our [Skyve](https://skyve.org) Framework.

-- [Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - Will help you learn and understand about our development.
-It also covers most [Skyve Framework](https://skyve.org) elements and concepts.
-There are many real examples for you to refer to also.
-- [Skyve foundry](https://foundry.skyve.org/)-Will help you to learn about skyve foundry.
+- [Skyve foundry](https://foundry.skyve.org/)-Will help you to start developing your application and also give [Demo](https://youtu.be/7oynha0tFmw) about how to use skyve foundry.

 Now, lets move to the next step how to create application with [Skyve foundry](https://foundry.skyve.org/)

-## 2. Create
+## 2. Create your app in Foundry

-To create a new [Skyve](https://skyve.org) Project, you can go to the [Skyve foundry](https://foundry.skyve.org/) and [Get started](https://foundry.skyve.org/foundry/register.xhtml)

-and if you are already register Sign in with your register email and password.
+To create a new [Skyve](https://skyve.org) Project, you can go to the [Skyve foundry](https://foundry.skyve.org/) and [Get started](https://foundry.skyve.org/foundry/register.xhtml) to register your account and if you are already register Sign in with your register email and password.

-To create a new skyve project through foundry go to the [How to get started](https://youtu.be/G3OQu5PeUn8) on the top right-hand side of skyve foundry page and watch the video to create new application.
+To create a new skyve project through foundry go to the [How to get started](https://youtu.be/G3OQu5PeUn8) on the top right-hand side of skyve foundry page and watch the video for more information about how to create new application.

 Now, I will take you step by step creation of application: